Mobile Web App to Native App

 - Upload zipped assets and signed key to PhoneGap Build.
 Instructions, FAQ, Forum are provided to help you.

-- PhoneGap Build will create an apk release package for you to download and submit to the Google Play Store.
+- PhoneGap Build will create an apk release package for you to download and submit to the Google Play Store or Amazon Appstore.
+There are other venues to distribute or sell the apps but Ms Math Master uses Google Play and Amazon.

 - Test the apk file to verify that it works as intended.
-Download the apk file to your mobile device or use an apk emulator such as "A Better Emulator".
+Download the apk file to your mobile device or use an apk emulator such as "A Better Emulator" or run it an application like Nox.

 You are half-way.
 Now on to the android market.